Yuppiechef/cqrs-server/doc/intro.md

 ```clojure
 (start)
 ```
 It should give you a `"Setup Complete"` message once it's done and ready to start taking commands.
-Go take a look at the `src/cqrs_server/module.clj` file and have a look.
+Go open the `src/cqrs_server/module.clj` file and have a look.

 ## Playing around
 The `module.clj` should give you a feel for roughly how you would add your own logic into the system: